-This mid-level security model provides an encrypted channel and validation of the HTTPS server, but does not provide a way to check whether the certificate used to validate the HTTPS server has been revoked.
+This mid-level security model provides an encrypted channel and validation of either the HTTPS server (with standard TLS) or both the client and the server (with mutual TLS), but does not provide a way to check whether the certificate used to validate the server has been revoked.
 This may be adequate where you are confident of the longevity of your certificates, perhaps because you are using an internal certificate authority.

-Checking of the server certificate still requires the CA certificate be installed on the managed device in the /var/ opt/managesoft/etc/ssl/cert.pem file (and/or the alternative folder).
-As well, the CheckServerCertificate preference must preserve its default value of True.
+Checking the server certificate still requires that the CA certificate is installed on the target inventory device in the /var/opt/managesoft/etc/ssl/cert.pem file (and/or the alternative folder).
+If you are using mutual TLS, you have the AddClientCertificateAndKey preference set, and the inventory device still presents its certificate to the inventory beacon.
+As well, the CheckServerCertificate preference on the client must preserve its default value of True.
 Ignoring the revocation list is configured by disabling (setting to False) the CheckCertificateRevocation settings for all component agents on the managed device.